Erik-J-D/sydetex/README.md

 # sydetex

 A Latex style that aims to match the SYDE uWaterloo style guide.
 There is an example WTR and an example Report to see how it's used.
+Obviously, I take no responsibility for marks lost through use of this template.
+That said, I'm pretty sure it meets all requirements...

 ## To use